 - Add ¼ cup of chopped cooked bacon or ham cubes.

-- Before baking, you can sprinkle the quiche with ¼ cup of shredded white cheddar.
+- Before baking, sprinkle the quiche with ¼ cup of shredded white cheddar.

 Instructions